Saldubatech/ibk-automation/docs/source/user_guide.rst

 The file needs to have the columns:

 - **Ticker**: A String with the Symbol for the security, a two letter code for the country in which it should be traded and the type of Security to trade, which currently can only be `Equity`.
-- **Trade**: The desired trade in number of units (integer).
+- **Trade**: The desired trade in number of units to trade (integer).
 Positive if it is to buy and negative if it is to sell.

 The rest of columns in the file will be ignored